 Ethel, an enrolled member of Nez Perce Tribe, lives on the Nez Perce Indian Reservation where she works for Northwest Indian College’s Nez Perce site as the Cultural Studies Coordinator.
 The focus of the position is to promote and engage indigenous cultural arts in Eastern Washington and Oregon, including the development of a Tribal museum studies program.
 Ethel is an experienced weaver – she has taught corn husk and yarn weaving at various events in Washington, Oregon and Idaho for NNABA, Confluence Project, Nez Perce Arts Council and special requests.
 She has also learned how to gather cedar bark and other weaving materials during past thirty years.
 Ethel has employment experience as: Cultural Arts Coordinator, 2010 Census -Tribal Partnership Specialist, Bicentennial Coordinator, Tribal Transportation Planner, Tribal School Grants Coordinator and 15 plus years as a teacher in Alaska.

 Phone: 208-843-7409 Email: email@example.com

 Jessica Harshman, Cooperative Extension Administrative Assistant

 Scho~lei~tsa III, English name, Jessica Harshman is 19 years young and graduated from Lummi Nation High School in 2012.
-In June 2013 she will be graduating from Northwest Indian College with an AAS Direct Transfer Degree and Native Studies Certificate.
+In June 2013 she graduated from Northwest Indian College with an AAS Direct Transfer Degree and Native Studies Certificate.
 She plans to continue her studies at NWIC to earn her Bachelors Degree in Native Environmental Science.
 She also serves as the Student Wellness Mentor for Women’s Wellness Program in Center for Health.